ethereum-optimism/optimism/README.md

 Release candidates are merged into `develop` and then into `master` once they've been fully deployed.
 We may sometimes have more than one active `regenesis/X.X.X` branch if we're in the middle of a deployment.
 See table in the **Active Branches** section above to find the right branch to target.

+### Releasing new versions

+Developers can release new versions of the software by adding changesets to their pull requests using `yarn changeset`.
+Changesets will persist over time on the `develop` branch without triggering new version bumps to be proposed by the Changesets bot.
+Once changesets are merged into `master`, the bot will create a new pull request called "Version Packages" which bumps the versions of packages.
+The correct flow for triggering releases is to re-base these pull requests onto `develop` and merge them, and then create a new pull request to merge `develop` onto `master`.
+Then, the `release` workflow will trigger the actual publishing to `npm` and Docker hub.

 ## License